ckan/ckan/doc/maintaining/cli.rst

 .. note::

-   Once you activate your CKAN virtualenv the "ckan" command is available within any location within the host environment - even from "/"
+   Once you activate your CKAN virtualenv the "ckan" command is available within any location within the host environment - even from directly under "/"

    To run a ckan command without activating the virtualenv first, you have to give the full path the ckan script within the virtualenv, for example: